Victor-Dixon/MeTuber/docs/cartoon_style_pro_migration.md

 ## Summary

 - The unified presets now enforce tuned defaults (bilateral smoothing, quantization, edge detection).
 These differ from the implicit values that older scripts relied on.
-- Legacy automation that invoked the historical `Cartoon` or `CartoonStyle` classes without overriding parameters can observe visible changes (sharper edges, additional downscaling).
+- Legacy automation that invoked the historical cartoon modules without overriding parameters can observe visible changes (sharper edges, additional downscaling).
-- To keep the classic look, explicitly override the parameters called out below or use the provided back-compat wrappers (`styles.artistic.cartoon.Cartoon` and `styles.artistic.cartoon.CartoonStyle`).
+- To keep the classic look, explicitly override the parameters called out below or set the `preset` value directly when calling `CartoonStylePro`.

 ## Preset Deltas